gramener/gramex/gramex/apps/guide/config/README.md

             requests:
                 keys: [time, ip, user.email, status, uri]

-You can use any of the following as keys for loggiing:
+You can use any of the following as keys for logging:

 - `time`: Time of the request in milliseconds since epoch
 - `datetime`: Time in UTC as YYYY-MM-DD HH:MM:SSZ